rlang001/Home-Assistant-Addons/openobserve/README.md

 ## About

-[openobserve](https://openobserve.ai/) Fast, scalable and cost-effective open source observability platform.
+[openobserve](https://openobserve.ai/) A fast, scalable and cost-effective open source observability platform.
 Monitor logs, metrics & traces with 140x lower storage costs than Elasticsearch.

 Syslog-ng built in to collect syslog data from your devices for ingestion into OpenObserve